 It has made me more aware of how precious my children are to me, especially as I’ve experienced their ongoing compassion, encouragement and support.
 It has also reminded me how little time I have to pass on to them a legacy of love for God, a sure confidence in the gospel and a reverence for his Word (Deut.
 6:6-7).

 I have also found great joy in being the object of my oldest grandson’s compassion.
 At age three, just after my first surgery, he repeatedly kissed my hand to “fix me” and crawled into my bed to read books to me.
-That love and tenderness has only increased since then, and once again I am the object of his kindness and support.
+That love and tenderness has only increased since then, and once again during my latest treatments I am the object of his kindness and support.
 What a joy to see a child growing in empathy at such a young age!

 Cancer has made me more aware of and thankful for my friends, who have surrounded me with their prayers, lifted my spirits with their notes of encouragement, and stepped in to cover teaching commitments and household chores I could not handle (2Cor.
 1:11).